BHANU-TEJ-1/DEMO-REPO/README.md

 # DEMO-REPO
-This is my 1st repository
+This is my 1st repository.
+Author - bhanu tej